-Latin Language - students will be required to answer comprehension questions on and translate a section of a Latin passage.
-This component is worth 50% of the overall mark, and consists of a 1h 30 mins examination.
-Students will need to know approximately 450 Latin words for this unit, as well as the language work covered in Books 1-4 of the Cambridge Latin Course.
+Latin Language - students will read Latin stories detailing episodes of Roman history or mythology, practising answering comprehension questions, grammar questions and translation sections of text into English.
+This component is worth 50% of the overall mark, and consists of a 1h30 mins examination.
+Students will need to know approximately 450 Latin words and a selection of grammar features taught in Years 8-11 Latin using Books 1-4 of the Cambridge Latin Course.

 Latin Literature and Sources - in this unit, students will study a selection of extracts in Latin and images from the Roman world based on the theme of 'Love and Marriage'.
-In the examination, students will be expected to answer short questions about the material studied.
-This unit is worth 30% of the overall mark, and consists of a 1h 15 mins examination.
+In the examination, students will be expected to answer short questions on the content of the stories and comment on the style of the authors.
+This unit is worth 30% of the overall mark and consists of a 1h 15 mins examination.

-Latin Literature: Narratives - in this unit, students will study extracts from Suetonius' account of emperor Nero.
-In the examination, students will be expected to answer short questions about the text.
+Latin Literature: Narratives - in this unit, students will study an extract from Vergil's epic poem, the Aeneid, detailing the hero Hercules' defeat of the fire-breathing monster Cacus.
+In the examination, students will be expected to answer short questions on the content of the text and comment on the style of the author.
 This unit is worth 20% of the overall mark, and consists of a 1h examination.